vjossana/just-eat-coding-assignment/README.md

 First 10 restaurants - Instructions given asked to limit results to 10.
 I assumed this meant the first 10 returned by the API, rather than filtering by any other criteria.

 Address display - The API returns the address fields seperatley.
-I combined these into one readable string so that it is more readable for the user.
+I combined these into one string so that it is more readable for the user.

 Postcode formatting - I assumed postcodes should be converted to uppercase and spaces stripped before calling API to ensure that users aren't met with errors due to formatting rather than it being a bad response.

 User-Agent header - The API returned empty responses without a User-Agent header, so added 'Mozilla/5.0' was necessary to simulate a browser request.

 ## Improvements (if I had more time)
 Caching - The same postcode may be called many times.
-Instead of calling the API everytime, caching could make the results faster for user.
+Instead of calling the API everytime, caching could make the results faster for the user.

-Sorting and Filtering - Would be good to allow users to filter by cuisine type or sort by rating to make more informed decisions.
+Sorting and Filtering - Allow users to filter by cuisine type or sort by rating to make more informed decisions.

-Postcode autocomplete - suggest postcodes as the user types? (many websites and food apps do this)
+Postcode autocomplete - Suggest postcodes as the user types? (many websites and food apps do this).

-Accessibility - could improve app for screen readers and keyboard navigations
+Accessibility - Could improve app for screen readers and keyboard navigations.

 ## Architecture